glowkeeper/Markdown-with-References/README.md

 ...note the citation key _@bill_mckibben_global_2012_.

-Then, when you finish your document _renewables.md_, you export, into the same directory as your markdown file, your Zotero library in _Better BibTeX_ format.
+Then, when you finish your document _renewables.md_, you export, into the same directory, your Zotero library in _Better BibTeX_ format.
 Call it, for example, _library.bib_.
-Make sure your CSL file, for example, _ieee-with-url.csl_, is also in that directory.
-Finally, create a _meta file_, for example _meta.txt_, that contains your paper's title, the author(s), the header and the footer.
+Make sure your CSL file is also in that directory.
+Finally, create a _meta file_, _meta.txt_, that contains your paper's title, the author(s), the header and the footer.
 Here's my _meta.txt_:

 ---<br>
 title: Only Oil Executives and Their Friends in Government Believe Fracking is a Good Energy Option<br>